-If you have any questions relating to the RFP, you may publish a public message by clicking in the Questions/Answers tab, just below the RFP header.
+If you have any questions relating to the RFP, you may publish a public message by clicking on the Questions/Answers tab, just below the RFP header.
 These messages cannot be deleted once published and will be visible to all who access the RFP.

 Respond to an RFP

-- If the Client requires anonymity (a banner will be displayed at the top of the page), please do not write your personal details in the sales pitch section.
+- If the Client requires anonymity (a blue banner will be displayed at the top of the page), please do not write your Consultant's personal details in the sales pitch section.
 In that instance, personal data will be displayed in trigram form (e.g.: John Smith – JSM)

 - Client fee

 - If you are a preferred supplier: specify the fee already negotiated with the Client, you will receive a quarterly invoice for all your activities on the platform.

 - If you are not a preferred supplier: specify the amount you wish to perceive.
 The Amount invoiced to the Client will be automatically filled in, the difference between the amounts represent the fees corresponding to LittleBig.